Crusader states: Muslim revival (1131 to 1174)

 The fall of Edessa shocked Western opinion, prompting the largest military response since the First Crusade.
 The new crusade consisted of two great armies led overland by Louis VII of France and Conrad III of Germany, arriving in Acre in 1148.
 The arduous march had greatly reduced the two rulers' forces.
 At a leadership conference, including the widowed Melisende and her son Baldwin III, they agreed to attack Damascus rather than attempt to recover distant Edessa.
 The attack on Damascus ended in a humiliating defeat and retreat.
 Scapegoating followed the unexpected failure, with many westerners blaming the Franks.
 Fewer crusaders came from Europe to fight for the Holy Land in the next decades.
 Raymond of Poitiers joined forces with the Nizari and Joscelin with the Rum Seljuks against Aleppo.
 Nur ad-Din invaded Antioch and Raymond was defeated and killed at Inab in 1149.
 The next year Joscelin was captured and tortured and later died.
 Beatrice of Saone, his wife, sold the remains of the County of Edessa to the Byzantines with Baldwin's consent.
 Already 21 and eager to rule alone, Baldwin forced Melisende's retirement in 1152.
 In Antioch, Constance resisted pressure to remarry until 1153 when she chose the French nobleman Raynald of Châtillon as her second husband.
+In the 1150s, Manuel successfully asserted Byzantine suzerainty over Edessa and Antioch, and a series of Byzantine-Crusader marriage alliances sealed the dependence of the Crusader states on the Empire.
+However, Manuel's 1157-58 expedition would be the last time a full imperial army would campaign in Syria.

 From 1149, all Fatimid caliphs were children, and military commanders were competing for power.
 Ascalon, the Fatimids' last Palestinian bridgehead, hindered Frankish raids against Egypt, but Baldwin captured the town in 1153.
 The Damascenes feared further Frankish expansion, and Nur ad-Din seized the city with ease a year later.
 He continued to remit the tribute that Damascus' former rulers had offered to the Jerusalemite kings.
 Baldwin extracted tribute from the Egyptians as well.
 Raynald lacked financial resources.
 He tortured the Latin Patriarch of Antioch, Aimery of Limoges, to appropriate his wealth and attacked the Byzantine's Cilician Armenians.
 When Emperor Manuel I Komnenos delayed the payment he had been promised, Raynald pillaged Byzantine Cyprus.
 Thierry, Count of Flanders, brought military strength from the West for campaigning.
 Thierry, Baldwin, Raynald and Raymond III of Tripoli attacked Shaizar.
 Baldwin offered the city to Thierry, who refused Raynald's demands he become his vassal, and the siege was abandoned.
 After Nur ad-Din seized Shaizar in 1157, the Nizari remained the last independent Muslim power in Syria.
 As prospects for a new crusade from the West were poor, the Franks of Jerusalem sought a marriage alliance with the Byzantines.
 Baldwin married Manuel's niece, Theodora, and received a significant dowry.
 With his consent, Manuel forced Raynald into accepting Byzantine overlordship.